Leogate Estate is a sustainable estate at the foot of the Brokenback Ranges in Australia’s oldest wine-producing region, the Hunter Valley.

-The age or our vines and the vineyard history is very important to us with names such as Len Evans, Rothbury Estate and the Tyrrell's family all being involved in the Brokenback property at some stage.
 The established grape varieties we have growing on the vineyard are: Shiraz, Tempranillo, Chardonnay, Semillon and Verdelho.
-The new plantings on the vineyard are: Merlot, Viognier, Pinot Gris and Gewurztraminer.
+Other plantings on the vineyard are: Merlot, Viognier, Pinot Gris and Gewurztraminer.
 A large majority of our Shiraz vines are dry grown and have been that way for approximately 40 years.

 Mark, what excites you about your role as the winemaker for Leogate Estate Wines?